[This article is authored by Avani Agarwal, a final year law student at NALSAR, Hyderabad]

-In November 2012, Gary Born proposed the idea of a Bilateral Arbitration Treaty (BAT), in a speech aptly titled “BIT’s, BAT’s and Buts” .
+In November 2012, Gary Born proposed the idea of a Bilateral Arbitration Treaty ("BAT") in a speech aptly titled “BIT’s, BAT’s and Buts”.
 He suggested developing a system of international treaties whereby countries decide that a particular set of international disputes (such as commercial ones) arising between their respective nationals will be resolved via international arbitration as the default mechanism.
 Domestic courts in both countries would refuse to hear these disputes and would refer them to arbitration instead.
 The involved states would determine what procedural rules would be followed in the default arbitration.
-He qualified his idea by pointing out that the parties actually involved in the dispute could either opt out of the arbitration or alter the procedural mechanism, if they so desire.
+He qualified his idea by pointing out that the parties involved in the dispute could either opt-out of the arbitration or alter the procedural mechanism if they so desire.
 He based his optimism about the success of such a system on the relative success seen by the International Investment Arbitration framework.

 Unfortunately, this optimism appears to be misplaced.
 Recently, both investors and countries have been letting go of international arbitration in investment treaties, with countries like India terminating existing agreements and negotiating new ones without Investor State Dispute Settlement (ISDS) mechanisms.
-More than two hundred lawyers and economists have urged that the USA take similar actions, based on fears that ISDS leads to unaccountability and uncertainty.
-This movement against investment arbitration appears to be dictated by realities of the existing arbitration and social structures.
-This post seeks to analyse these concerns and the impact they will have on a network of BATs.
+More than two hundred lawyers and economists have urged that the USA takes similar actions based on fears that ISDS leads to unaccountability and uncertainty.
+This movement against investment arbitration appears to be dictated by the realities of existing arbitration and social structures.
+This post seeks to analyze these concerns and the impact they will have on a network of BATs.

 Born’s comparisons to BITs are more than just overly optimistic.
-Insofar as the proposal relies on the Bilateral Investment Treaty (BIT) structure, it fails to note the significant differences that merit a separate analysis of BATs.
-Most prominently, BITs arose out of a necessity that does not compel a network of BATs and the conceptualisation of constructive consent is drastically different in the two models.
+Insofar as the proposal relies on the Bilateral Investment Treaty ("BIT") structure, it fails to note the significant differences that merit a separate analysis of BATs.
+Most prominently, BITs arose out of a necessity that does not compel a network of BATs, and the conceptualization of constructive consent is drastically different in the two models.

 Born concluded his speech by pointing out that BATs should not be rejected merely for being innovative.
 However, they also cannot be accepted simply because they are innovative.
 When we consider the costs of negotiating such a massive system of treaties, the existing suspicions against arbitration, the practical restraints posed by the current arbitration framework and the social inequities that such a treaty may reinforce or even exacerbate, novelty is simply not reason enough to try.